w3c/automotive/vehicle_signal_client/vehicle_signal_client_spec.md

 `Subscription` Object
 ---------------------

-The Subscription object is not created directly, but is returned as part of the `W3CClient#subscribe()` function discussed above.
-Once created the object can be used to access the original options and to pass to the `W3CClient#unsubscribe()` function.
+The Subscription object is not created directly, but is returned as part of the `VISClient#subscribe()` function discussed above.
+Once created the object can be used to access the original options and to pass to the `VISClient#unsubscribe()` function.
 The Subscription object does not expose any functions directly, but contains the following properties:

 * `path` - the path String used when creating the Subscription
-* `options` - object containing the options passed to the `W3CClient#subscribe()` function
+* `options` - object containing the options passed to the `VISClient#subscribe()` function
   * `interval`
   * `onChange`
   * `filter`